When I was 18 I couldn’t wait to get out of the Twin Cities. I wanted to move to a bigger city with more “culture” and never look back.

 Downtown Minneapolis Attractions

 The Foshay Tower is probably the most recognizable building across the Minneapolis skyline.
-However, many people don’t know that you can actually visit the very top.
+However, many people don’t know of this secret Minneapolis attraction on the very top of the tower.
 The observation deck provides a 360-degree view of the Minneapolis area.
 There is also a small museum that explains the history of Wilbur F. Foshay, a millionaire who built the tower in 1927 but was later sent to prison for fraud.

 Entry tickets cost $10 each, and you can buy them from the receptionist of the W hotel inside the building, anytime after noon.
 I would also recommend stopping and having a drink at Prohibition after your visit.